Psivant/stormmsite/docs/README.md

              into one calculation for superior scaling as well as programming advantages.
     link: ./why-stormm

-  - title: Why Open Source?
-    details: Psivant Therapeutics releases STORMM as free and open-source software to bring together a community and advance molecular science.
-Marketing the softare does not hold as much value as running an active development project that can invite collaborations with academics or other experts based on mutual goals.

   - title: Development Philosophy
     details: A programming style that harnesses the most practical improvements in C++ without bewildering programmers familiar with C, building a class and API structure that makes